 About Lake Eugenia

-Lake Eugenia is the only place to be for the best 4 season playground in all of Ontario.
+Lake Eugenia is the only place to be in the summer for boating, fishing and water sports of all kind.
 It’s this vast variety of outdoor recreation that draws people to the lake and entices them to become part of the community.
 Lake Eugenia is the largest inland lake in the area and is the only lake in Grey Highlands that allows motorized watercraft.
-With this, it is the perfect getaway for families to enjoy boating, waterskiing, and tubing all just off of your dock at the cottage on the lake.
-Families also love the great swimming, canoeing, kayaking and stand up paddle boarding Lake Eugenia offers that always guarantees fun in the sun!
+With this, it is the perfect getaway for families to enjoy boating, waterskiing, and tubing.
+Families also love the great swimming, canoeing, kayaking and stand up paddle boarding Lake Eugenia offers.
+No matter the activity, fun in the sun is always guaranteed v!
 The town is also home to Eugenia Falls, that offers great hiking.
 In the winter, your cottage on Lake Eugenia becomes a ski chalet!
-Downhill skiing is offered at the Beaver Valley Ski Club which is only a 10 minute drive away.
+Downhill skiing is offered at the Beaver Valley Ski Club which is only a 10-minute drive away.

 Lake Eugenia Amenities